splunk/splunk-ansible/docs/advanced/default.yml.spec.md

     prestart_config: <bool>
     * Experimental feature flag that writes a fresh Search Head member's SHC configuration before the first Splunk start and skips repeated `init shcluster-config` calls.
     * Existing persistent members are validated but their SHC identity and generated cluster `id` are not rewritten.
+    * During initial cluster formation, restarts requested by live SHC bootstrap are deferred to Kubernetes lifecycle orchestration so that the nascent captain is not stopped before all members join.
     * Default: false

     label: <str>